CTU-IIG/macan/README.md

 For security reasons, Long Term Keys (LTK) are compiled separately
 into:

-1. shared object files (one per key) and linked to nodes at runtine.
+1. shared object files (one per key) and linked to nodes at runtime.
 2. single shared object file (containing all keys), which is used by the keyserver only.